New tools to improve performance

 Creating standardized onboarding documentation is hard, but keeping that documentation up-to-date and consistent as your processes and technology evolve is even harder.

-To address this, the best thing you can do is make sure that you are always keeping your internal processes and documentation current — the moment those changes happen — so that on the eve of a new hire starting, you’re not scrambling to get everything together.
+To address this, the best thing you can do is make sure that you are always keeping your internal processes and documentation current, and investing in the right recruitment software. — the moment those changes happen — so that on the eve of a new hire starting, you’re not scrambling to get everything together.

 New employees struggle to understand culture.